 Minerva frowned.
 It was more likely he had been skulking around Gryffindor Tower and followed her as she went on her rounds.
 He had been paying her a great deal of attention of late, and it made her uncomfortable.
 Most of the other girls she knew would have given their wands to have handsome, charming Tom Riddle pay them court.
 After he had won the Award for Special Services to the School the previous year, his popularity had soared, even among the Gryffindors, who traditionally loathed Slytherins on long-established principle.

 Minerva couldn't put her finger on exactly why Tom disquieted her.
 He was one of the few students who could compete with her intellectually, and he was a fierce opponent in Inter-House duelling matches, although he had only bested her on three occasions.
-Those things appealed to her, but she couldn't bring herself to like him.
+Those things should have appealed to her, but she couldn't bring herself to like him.

 Maybe it was because she sensed insincerity behind his easy smile and pleasant words.
 He was always gallantly apologetic after winning a duelling contest, as if he had accidentally trodden on her toes during a waltz rather than blasted her across the duelling platform, leaving her in an untidy, panting heap on the floor.
 But his extravagant praise for her skills and his insistence that his victory was a matter of luck didn't erase the memory of the predatory gleam she had recognised in his eyes as he fixed his wand on her before firing his spell.
 He had looked on those occasions as if he wanted to Crucio her, or worse, rather than hitting her with a forceful, but ultimately harmless, jinx.